Gibran Rakabuming Raka: Fufufafa controversy

-Allegeations of fake high school diploma
+Allegations of fake high school diploma

 On 4 September 2025, a citizen named Subhan filed a lawsuit to Central Jakarta District Court alleging that Gibran’s high school diploma in UTS Insearch, Sydney, Australia was fake, claiming he may not have met the educational requirements to run for vice president.

 Personal life

 On 11 June 2015, Gibran married Selvi Ananda, the winner of the 2009 Puteri Solo (Miss Solo) beauty pageant.
 They met when Gibran served as a member of the jury in the competition.
 The couple's first child, a son named Jan Ethes Srinarendra, was born on 10 March 2016.
 On 15 November 2019, Gibran's wife gave birth to a daughter at the Muhammadiyah Hospital in Surakarta.
 She was named La Lembah Manah.

 Gibran is a fan of FC Barcelona and admitted that he is a long time fan of the club.
 During his campaign for mayor in August 2020, he wore the club's jersey during an online exercise session with his supporters.
 Gibran's favorite anime series are Demon Slayer: Kimetsu no Yaiba and The Adventures of Tintin, but he often uses Naruto in his appearance to the media.
 He is also known to have a collection of action figures and toy cars such as from Mini 4WD and Tamiya.